ytopt-team/ytopt/docs/tutorials/convolution-2d/tutorial-convolution-2d-const.md

 from skopt.space import Real, Integer, Categorical
 ```

-Our search space can be visualized such as:
+Our search space with constraints can be visualized such as:

 ![convolution-2d_cons](convolution-2d_cons.png)